Subscribe to the CT4F Newsletter to stay informed!

 THE TRUTH:

 The law does no such thing.
-Read it yourself—it doesn't use the word "affirm" anywhere.
+It doesn't use the word "affirm" anywhere.

-Here's what the law actually says: therapists cannot practice "conversion therapy," which it defines as trying to change someone's sexual orientation or how they see themselves as male or female.
+Here's what the law actually said: therapists cannot practice "conversion therapy," which it defined as trying to change someone's sexual orientation or how they see themselves as male or female.
 That's it.

 Help kids explore their feelings and identity (in either direction)